Shared lane marking: North America

 The US Manual on Uniform Traffic Control Devices says shared-lane markings may be used to:

-Based on the San Francisco experimental data, in August 2004 the California Traffic Control Devices Committee (CTCDC) approved the use of this marking in California.
+Based on the San Francisco experimental data, in August 2004, the California Traffic Control Devices Committee (CTCDC) approved the use of this marking in California.
 In the 2009 edition of the Manual on Uniform Traffic Control Devices, shared lane markings were approved for general use.
 The city of Seattle, Washington included extensive use of shared lane markings in its Bicycle Master Plan of early 2007.
 The concept has since been implemented by cities throughout the United States.

 Shared lane marking has been adopted in Canada, being used in localities ranging from Montreal to Vancouver.

 Worldwide

-For several years, the traffic rules of France have allowed shared lanes, there called voies partagées, in addition to two types of dedicated bike lanes.
+For several years, the traffic rules of France have allowed shared lanes, they're called voies partagées, in addition to two types of dedicated bike lanes.
 One of those is obligatory, the other one is not obligatory, but also reserved for bicycles.
 All have the same pictograms on the street surface, but are distinguished by roadside signs.

 In the Czech Republic, a series of sharrows on shared lanes are called Cyklopiktokoridor which translates as "cycle pictogram corridors".
 For cycle lanes with marked limits, a strict type and a soft type exist (as in France), and are distinguished by different pictograms.